Arty-Facts/monopolyCalculator/README.md

 # Monopoly Calculator

-### This script plots the probobility of the dice landing on a specific tile. this is not bounded by a single thow.
+### This script plots the probobility of the dice landing on a specific tile. this is not bounded by a single thow (the bars are independent of each other).

 ![](result.png)